glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 This is straightforward.
 Adding additional "GetLatestVimScripts" lines of the same format makes GetLatestVimScripts retrieve the dependencies, too.
-My experience has been better when I placed the dependency lines above the line for the plugin itself.
+My experience has been better when I placed the dependency lines *above* the line for the plugin itself.

-Assuming the *shebang.vim* plugin depends on the *basebang.vim* plugin (which also Supports All Plugin Managers), the following declaration inside `plugin/shebang.vim` would enable fully automatic installation with GetLatestVimScripts:
+Assuming the *shebang.vim* plugin depends on the *basebang.vim* plugin (which also Supports All Plugin Managers), the following declaration inside `plugin/shebang.vim` would enable automatic installation with
+GetLatestVimScripts:

     " GetLatestVimScripts: 3456 1 :AutoInstall: basebang.vim
     " GetLatestVimScripts: 6789 1 :AutoInstall: shebang.vim